On this page

 Occupation and study area descriptions are based on Australian Bureau of Statistics data.

 The occupational profiles on the Victorian Skills Gateway account for occupations in Victoria only.
-Data has been primarily sourced from Higher Education and Skills Group (HESG) in the Department of Education and Training (DET), the Australian Bureau of Statistics (ABS) and the Centre of Policy Studies, Victoria University.
+Data has been primarily sourced from Higher Education and Skills Group (HESG) in the Department of Education and Training (DET), the Australian Bureau of Statistics (ABS) and Deloitte Access Economics.

 Occupations are classified based on the job title and the associated duties.
 The classification used for the Victorian Skills Gateway is the ABS Australian and New Zealand Standard Classification of Occupations (ANZSCO).